woosting/linux/contents/syncthing/proxy.md

+# Proxy

-Syncthing can run behind a SOCKS5 proxy.
+> NOTE: Syncthing can run behind a SOCKS5 proxy.
 This enables use behind some (corporate) firewalls, tunneling via SSH, and over Tor.
 The Syncthing instance behind the proxy is limited to outbound connections - it can not listen for incoming connections via the proxy.
 It is however possible to receive incoming connections via Relaying.
+>

-There is no graphical configuration to enable proxy usage in Syncthing.
+> There is no graphical configuration to enable proxy usage in Syncthing.
 Instead, an environment variable `all_proxy` must be set that points to the proxy.
 The value of this variable is the proxy URL.
 Note that this environment variable is _not_ named with capital letters - it must be exactly `all_proxy`.
 The `Proxy settings detected` log message indicates that Syncthing is using the proxy configuration.

-# GNU/Linux
+## GNU/Linux

 1. Make the environment variable (for he duration of the shell session):

 	```
 	$ export all_proxy=<proxy-type>://<ip-address>:<port>
 	```
-	>	Example:
+	>	EXAMPLE:
 	>	```
 	>	$ export all_proxy=socks5://10.20.30.40:5060
 	>	```